 App Platform can only integrate with GitHub repositories, GitLab repositories, or public Git repositories over HTTPS.
 Support for other source providers is planned.

-App Platform does not support block storage volumes.
+App Platform does not support volumes.

 Your dev database permissions will not allow you to create databases; instead you will need to use the default database.